RP2/rom-validate-web/README.md

-# Auto ROM Validator Web Frontend
+# Auto ROM Validator Web

 A modern web application for validating ROM files using No-Intro and Redump database DAT files.
-This frontend provides similar functionality as the [CLI version](https://github.com/RP2/auto-rom-validator) with a user-friendly web interface.
+This is a complete rewrite of the original Python CLI tool with enhanced features and a user-friendly web interface.

 ## ✨ Features